Almond Joy Cake – chocolate almond cake layers with a coconut buttercream, toasted coconut and almond filling and chocolate ganache.

 But lucky for us, my girlfriends were persistent and I eventually decided to add it to my list of cakes to make.

 As I thought about how I would put my own spin on this candy bar inspired cake, I knew I couldn’t use raw coconut.
 It had to be toasted coconut – which made me think of the coconut crack filling in my German Chocolate Cake, inspired by Milk Bar.
 Like this one, my German Chocolate Cake uses toasted coconut in the filling instead of raw coconut.
-I also decided to add some toasted almonds to the filling to give it some more texture and resemblance of an Almond Joy.
+For my almond joy cake, I also decided to add some toasted almonds to the filling.
+This gives it some more texture and resemblance of an Almond Joy.

-For the cake layers, you’ll see I use my go-to chocolate cake recipe and add a little almond extract.
+For the almond joy cake layers, you’ll see I use my go-to chocolate cake recipe and add a little almond extract.
 Feel free to add more extract if you like a stronger almond flavor.
-I use only two teaspoons for a subtle flavor, but I know some of you love almond extract and may want more.
+I use only two teaspoons for a subtle flavor.
+But, I know some of you love almond extract and may want more.
 Make sure to taste test the batter along the way!

 And instead of coating the cake in chocolate like the candy bar, I decided to use my coconut buttercream from my Coconut Key Lime Pie Cake.
 This frosting is out of this world!
 It’s so creamy and smooth, and the flavor is perfection.